Editor's note: This story has been updated for 2018. Whittier is the only local government with a change in firework laws; take a look below.

 If you live in Southcentral, you might want to think again.
 In some places, the personal pyrotechnic show could leave you with a sizable fine.

-Here's a breakdown on where personal fireworks are legal and where they're not:
+As of July 2018, here's a breakdown on where personal fireworks are legal and where they're not.

-Fireworks — including sparklers — are illegal in the Municipality of Anchorage, including Eagle River and Girdwood, and the "possession, use or sale of fireworks is strictly prohibited," according to the Anchorage Fire Department.
+Fireworks — including sparklers — are illegal in the Municipality of Anchorage, including Eagle River and Girdwood, and the "possession, use or sale of fireworks is strictly prohibited," according to municipal code.

 Penalties for the illegal use of fireworks include confiscation and a $300 fine.